Get the Recipes

 Before You Begin: Choose the Right Tools

-Back when Soltner and his peers were auditioning their potential hires with the omelette test, part of what they wanted to observe was whether the cooks knew how to properly handle a carbon steel skillet, a common pan in restaurant kitchens (and one of my favorites for home, too).
+Back when Soltner and his peers were auditioning their potential hires with the omelette test, part of what they wanted to observe was whether the cooks knew how to properly handle a carbon steel skillet, a common piece of restaurant-kitchen equipment (and one of my favorite pans for using at home, too).
 Like cast iron, carbon steel can be seasoned to create a nonstick finish, making it a great choice for eggs, especially before the advent of nonstick cookware.

 The challenge with omelettes is that they demand the most perfect of nonstick finishes, more so than other delicate proteins, like fried eggs, scrambled eggs, or fish.
 Even the slightest sticky spot can lead to trouble when making an omelette.
 In a lot of restaurants, they'd reserve a couple of carbon steel pans exclusively for omelettes, just to protect the flawless seasoning from damage.
 Using one of those pans for anything else—searing fish, sautéing vegetables, et cetera—was a major blunder.